nexills/Hacker-Project/README.md

 # Build instructions
 This application was built with unity 2021.3.13f1.
-Run the exe file.
+Download Unity, open the folder containing the files in the correct version.
+Choose build and run in the directory of the Unity app, then choose a folder to put the executive in.
+Lastly, run the executive file.